Ash-throated casiornis: Description

 The ash-throated casiornis is 18 cm long and weighs about 19.5 g.
 The sexes have the same plumage.
 Adults have a rufous crown, a paler rufous face, a sandy brown back, and a rufous tail.
 Their wings are dusky with wide rufous to buff edges on the feathers.
 Their throat is pale grayish that becomes grayish fawn on the breast and pale creamy yellowish on the belly.
 They have a dark brown iris, a dark bill with a pinkish base, and blackish legs and feet.

 Distribution and habitat

 The ash-throated casiornis is found in eastern Brazil south of the Amazon.
 Its range's inland boundary is roughly the lower Tapajós River in central Pará, eastern Pará south to northeastern Mato Grosso, and east through southern Tocantins, northeastern Goias, far northern Minas Gerais, central Bahia, and central Sergipe.
-It primarly inhabits woodlands in caatinga and heavily wooded cerrado.
+It primarily inhabits woodlands in caatinga and heavily wooded cerrado.
 Along the lower Amazon it also occurs in campina.
 In elevation it ranges from sea level to about 500 m.